PhoenixZhao/phoenixzhao.github.com/about/index.md

 title: About
 ---

-I am a PhD candidate in HKUST.
-I hope I can write and summary what I learn and think in my upcoming research life.
+I am a graduate student in HKUST.This is the place where I write I study and think.